joshka/ratatui-templates/simple-app-generated/CONTRIBUTING.md

 # Contribution guidelines

-First off, thank you for considering contributing to sample-output.
+First off, thank you for considering contributing to simple-app-generated.

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.